 - Remembering the details of a story plot or what the teacher says.

-- Understanding what he reads.
+- Understanding what they read.

 - Learning words to songs and rhymes.